 History of Iris Day

-The fresh, sumptuous lustre of their dewy, iridescent blossoms on a spring day, the perky, shivery, curious stem scouting the air and the mesmerising blush of rainbow colours make it a sight for anyone’s sore eyes.
-The name comes from the Greek word for ‘rainbow’ and most mythology adepts will tell you Iris was the messenger of the gods, the link between sea and sky, the rainbow glider, if you will.
+The fresh, sumptuous luster of the iris’s dewy, iridescent blossoms on a spring day, and the perky, shivery, curious stem scouting the air and the mesmerizing blush of rainbow colors make this bulb flower a sight for anyone’s sore eyes.
+The name ‘iris’ comes from the Greek word for ‘rainbow’ and most mythology adepts will say that Iris was the messenger of the gods.
+She was the link between sea and sky, or the rainbow glider, if you will.

 In the country of Belgium, Iris Day has a rich history that includes the celebration of democracy over facism.
 In fact, Iris Day in Belgium is part of the Iris Festival that is celebrated on May 8.
 The date is significant for a number of reasons, including the fact that it is a symbolic day for the victory over the Nazis in World War II.
 In addition, Iris Day takes place on the same day as the Feast of Saint Michael the Archangel, who is considered to be a patron saint of the city of Brussels, the capital of Belgium.

 After World War II, Iris Day was a public holiday in Belgium for a few decades until, in 1974, it was removed from the list.
 However, it seems that many people and government representatives desire to bring Iris Day back as not only a local or regional festival, but also as a paid public holiday.

 Because the Iris is in bloom in Belgium during this time of year, it was natural that the flower became associated with the beauty and freedom that democracy brings.
 And folks not only in Belgium but all over the world can enjoy this Iris Day for the spectacular flower as well as the meaning behind it!

 Those who have a green thumb may be especially adept at joining in on the celebration of Iris Day!
 Have a load of delight by observing the day with some of the following activities and ideas: